tyaSHEN/APmig/README.md

-For questions with the code, please email tianyu.shen@anu.edu.au
+For questions with the code, please email Qing.Guan@anu.edu.au or Tianyu.Shen@anu.edu.au